SergiyGrimoldi/AutoSortingSystem/README.md

 This program gets all file in directory choosen, automatically gets the extension of these, check if exists a folder named as file extension;
    - If folder exists puts file in this
    - Else creates it and puts file in this

+## Note

+This program does not replace files if these already exists in subdirectory named as extension of files found If you wont this feature [Contact Me](mailto:grimo.sergiy@icloud.com)